Essentials of Private Equity

 Institutional Investors Have Long Made PE a Core Part of their Portfolios

-Note: For Average Endowment, see Preqin Institutional Allocation Study 2024.
+Note: There can be no assurance that any fund or investment will achieve its objectives or avoid substantial losses, or that alternative investments will generate higher yields than other investments.
+Past performance does not predict future returns.
+For Average Endowment, see Preqin Institutional Allocation Study 2024.
 For Average Family Office, see UBS Global Family Office Report 2024.
 For Average Individual Allocation, the mid-to-low single digit industry average alternatives allocation estimate is based on the Bain & Company, Global Private Equity Report 2023.
 The 3% allocation includes all alternatives, of which private equity is just one component.

 Unlocking Value in Portfolio Companies